catzy007/UMBRELLA-SERVER/README.md

 cs cz, ppsspp and so on.

-~~and no. the version 17 never coming... because unknown reason~~ and yes version 17 is coming. it's rewritten in C and uses devcpp to make.
+~~and no. the version 17 never coming... because unknown reason~~ and yes version 17 is coming. it's rewritten in C and uses devcpp to make. check `c_rewrite`